Wade008/T1A2-B-Workbook/README.md

 ###  d.
 Describe the way data is structured within the app

+In 2017, eBay was running over 3,000 non-relational database instances and was using MongoDB extensively.
+Therefore, it's likely that eBay structures some of its data in documents and collections (Keep, 2017).

+A document is a unit of storage in a MongoDB database and uses JavaScript Object Notation (JSON).
+Also, the term object is often used to refer to a document.
+This structure uses a "key", "value" pair arrangement, where the key in a JSON object is like a column in a relational database table.
+And a whole document is analogous to a row in a relational database table.
+A group of similar documents is known as a collection, which is comparable to a table of data in a relational sense (w3resource, 2022)

 #### Frontend

 In terms of structuring data on its frontend, eBay, until recently was a largely unstructured website, making it difficult for search engines like Google to easily read information.
-However, eBay has now implemented a structured approach to displaying its website data using Schema markup.
-This now makes Google searching for eBay products a lot more effective.
+However, eBay lhing for eBay products a lot more effective.
 Schema markup is imported via Schema.org is written inside HTML tags to clearly identify (structure) eBay's data.
 Foe example, a content type of "product" can be places inside an HTML tag to identify this section of the website displays product information (Gabriel 2017; Snyder 2020).

 #### Backend